storj/storj/docs/design/storagenode-graceful-exit.md

     - Batches orders and sends them to the exiting storagenode `GracefulExit.ProcessOrders` endpoint
     - Execution intervals and batch sizes should be configurable
   - CheckStatus loop
     - Queries `exit_order` grouping by node ID where all records are marked completed.
-The MAX(completed_dt) should be used to determine if the last order was completed within a reasonable (???) threshold to ensure the repairer/checker was able to make enough passes to capture all pieces for the exiting node.
+The MAX(completed_at) should be used to determine if the last order was completed within a reasonable (???) threshold to ensure the repairer/checker was able to make enough passes to capture all pieces for the exiting node.
     - Execution intervals should be configurable
 - Create gracefulexitreport command in satellite cli
   - Accepts 2 parameter: start date and end date